lmarzen/k-means-clustering/README.md

 This algorithm first attempts to identify an optimal number of clusters to solve for, using silhouette coefficients that are averaged over k-folds.
 The dataset is parsed from a file and split into training and testing datasets and uses k-folds cross-validation.
 Once silhouette coefficients have been calculated for a range of k values, a target k is selected, and centroids are calculated on the entire dataset.

 This implementation can handle datasets of arbitrary dimension and length.
-The expected input format is a comma-separated, but the delimiter can be changed with the '-d' flag.
+The expected input format is comma-separated, but the delimiter can be changed with the '-d' flag.
 For an example dataset, see data/iris.csv.

 Two output files will be generated in the directory of the binary.
 The first 'output_clusters.csv' will be the dataset with an additional column indicating which cluster each point belongs to.
 The second file is 'output_centroids.csv', which contains the coordinates of the centroids.